node-js-collection/.github/profile/README.md

   - [node-server-assets-packer](https://github.com/js-node-collection/node-server-asset-packer)<br>A node js basic cli installer packs configuration based on express with logs and more...<br>
   - [node-base-server](https://github.com/js-node-collection/node-base-server)<br>A node js basic server configuration based on express with logs and more...<br>
+    - [nbs-once-downloads](https://github.com/js-node-collection/nbs-once-downloads)<br>A nbs add-on for auto cleaned download file system into temp folder<br>
     - [nbs-expiry-files-system](https://github.com/js-node-collection/nbs-expiry-files-system)<br>A nbs add-on for automatic maintenance of files into temp folder<br>
     - [nbs-adds-pathcleaner](https://github.com/js-node-collection/nbs-adds-pathcleaner)<br>An nbs add-on for clean paths with options<br>
     - [nbs-adds-emive](https://github.com/js-node-collection/nbs-adds-emive)<br>An nbs add-on to the API that emit and receive data<br>
     - [nbs-adds-crud](https://github.com/js-node-collection/nbs-adds-crud)<br>An nbs add-on to the CRUD/API of file-system<br>
     - [nbs-adds-mdbh](https://github.com/js-node-collection/nbs-adds-mdbh)<br>An nbs add-on, a MongoDB hooks/API developed for management an internal database<br>

 ---